mariadriada/appTest/README.md

 # appTest
-Project to make test web with Ionic v2
+Project to make test web with

 /*********************